 - Use 220 grit sandpaper to further smooth the patches and blend the edges.

 - Check to make sure all the patches are flush with the rest of the wall.
 Sand more if necessary.

 Feel the wall after sanding.
 Make sure the patched areas are flush with the rest of the wall.
 A patch that is raised above the rest of the wall will catch the light differently and stand out.
-Sand until you are certain the patched areas are flush.
+Sand with the proper sandpaper grit for drywall mud until you are certain the patched areas are flush.

 Prime the Wall

 Priming is essential to make sure drywall patches will have the same texture as the rest of the wall.
 This step will make your drywall patches invisible.
 To accomplish this, use a roller with 3/8″ or 1/2″ nap to apply drywall primer to the entire wall where your new patches have been made.
 This roller nap is long enough to apply a small amount of texture, which will help hide drywall patches.
 Avoid using a foam roller.